adelcambre/rubykaigi-2011/06_built_in_mock/built_in_mock_slides.md

 # Tests aren't coupled to the implementation

 !SLIDE
-# The mock is toggleable!
+# The fake is toggleable!
 ## (more on this soon)

 !SLIDE fullscreen top light